cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ## week 4: structure by pencils and color

-This week you will discover the world of colours and stroke widths and how to add them to your sketch notes.
+This week you will discover the world of colours and stroke widths and how to add them to your Sketchnotes.

 **As preparation**